mfaurel/55Colonie/_posts/2022-04-18-a-twitter-jail-nightmare.md

 ### 19/04 2

 It's now the late morning, by now I've woken up, checked my phone and... it appears that I was indeed unbanned, I just had to click a button to confirm and proceed to Twitter.
 My question is - has the "infraction" been removed from my account so they don't accidentally think I'm sharing explicit content "again" and ban me for good?
-Because it sure as hell sounded like that in the e-mail, except it also said I should've been unbanned overnight and I wasn't, I still had to wait util 7am.
+Because it sure as hell sounded like that in the e-mail, except it also said I should've been unbanned overnight and I wasn't, I still had to wait until 7am.

 I suppose at least the tweet also got restored!
 But I would have appreciated far more communication from Twitter and they really, REALLY need to get their auto moderation shit together.